tomitan100/org.openhab.binding.bom/README.md

 __Notes:__

-- Regular expression is required in this case because product ID also matches PDF files `IDY00030.*.pdf`.
+- Regular expression is required because product ID also matches PDF files `IDY00030.*.pdf` in the FTP directory.

 ## Using the images